purplesandbox/TomeRaider/README.md

 1 - Clone the repo

-You can copy the URL from our repo and use the ' git clone ' command to paste it in your working directory
+You can copy the URL from our repo and use the `git clone` command to paste it in your working directory

-' $ git clone (add link) '
+`$ git clone (add link)`

 -need to finish this